emreg00/guild/README.md

 \$> cd guild
 ```

 Next, go to the src folder and issue make command as below.
-Beware that make command in MinGW can have a different name (e.g. mingw32-make.exe)
+Beware that make command in MinGW can have a different name (e.g. mingw32-make.exe).
+**MacOS users:** use `make -f Makefile.mac` instead of `make` command below (available in the github version of the code).

 ```
 \$> cd src